 5) Industry PE ratio data might be erroneous as there might not be any specific industry in which a company could be classified.

-As a result, an investor would observe that the Industry PE ratio of 31.53 (March 4, 2016) provided by moneycontrol for Mayur Uniquoters Limited, is not a relevant data point.
+As a result, an investor would appreciate that the Industry PE ratio of 29.07 (November 1, 2020) provided by Moneycontrol for Mayur Uniquoters Limited, is not a relevant data point.
 An investor who takes an investment decision based on such erroneous Industry PE data, might, unknowingly, make an incorrect decision.

-Based on the above points, I believe that the Industry PE ratio for a company is not a significant parameter for stock selection.
-I ignore the industry PE data in my stock selection process, as I know that industry PE depends on its stocks and if the selected stock does well, then it will pull the industry PE ratio higher because of its sustained good performance rather than getting impacted by the poor performance of its peers.
+Based on the above points, we believe that the Industry PE ratio for a company is not a significant parameter for stock selection.
+We ignore the industry PE data in our stock selection process, as we know that industry PE depends on its stocks and if the selected stock does well, then it will pull the industry PE ratio higher because of its sustained good performance rather than getting impacted by the poor performance of its peers.

 It might be erroneous to believe that stocks operating in a certain industry deserve to be priced at a higher PE when compared to stocks in other industries.
 We saw in the above discussion that good performing stocks get rewarded by the market by assignment of a high PE ratio irrespective of their industry.

-Therefore, I believe that an investor should not focus on Industry PE and in turn should always focus on finding fundamentally good companies selling a cheap price, irrespective of industry.
+Therefore, we believe that an investor should not focus on Industry PE and in turn should always focus on finding fundamentally good companies selling a cheap price, irrespective of industry.

-I would like to know about your stock picking approach and your views about usage of PE ratio of the industry in stock selection.
-It would be a great learning experience, if you could share your experience of using PE ratio of the industry, with the author and the readers of the website.
+We would like to know about your stock-picking approach and your views about the usage of the PE ratio of the industry in the stock selection.
+It would be a great learning experience, if you could share your experience of using the PE ratio of the industry, with the author and the readers of the website.
 You may share your inputs in the comments section below.

 - To know about the stocks in our portfolio, you may subscribe to the premium service: Follow My Portfolio with Latest Buy/Sell Transactions Updates